 How much does it cost to hire a catastrophic injury lawyer?

-The Mottley Law Firm works on a contingency fee basis for catastrophic injury cases, meaning you pay no attorney fees unless we recover compensation for you.
-We advance all case costs and expenses.
+The Mottley Law Firm handles catastrophic injury cases on a contingency fee basis.
+That means you pay no attorney's fee unless we recover compensation for you.

 What makes traumatic brain injury cases different?